-If the victim is unresponsive, has no pulse and not breathing, or breathing abnormally, agonal breathing, or gasping, the victim could be in cardiac arrest. start CPR without waiting for the EMS team to arrive.
+If the victim is unresponsive, not breathing or not breathing normally, agonal breathing, or gasping. he or she could be in cardiac arrest. start CPR without waiting for the EMS team to arrive.

-Once you identify a victim that needs help, call 997 or 911, activate the on-site emergency response system (e.g., by phone or text), and send someone to retrieve the nearest automated external defibrillator (AED).
-If the rescuer is alone, should ask for the AED immediately or get it if it is nearby.
+Once you identify a victim that needs help, Call 997 or 911, activate the on-site emergency response system (e.g., by phone or text), and send someone to retrieve the nearest automated external defibrillator (AED).
+If the rescuer is alone, he or she gets the AED immediately.